turingschool/front-end-curriculum/lessons/module-1/js-object-literals.md

   property1: "value1",
   property2: "value2",
   method1: function() {
-    return "I'm a method, because I am a function!";
+    return "I'm a method, because I am a function that belongs to an object!";
   },
 };
 ```